On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary: Introduction

 The structure of the paper is as follows: In Section 2, we present the requisite functional framework to establish the well-posedness results.
-Section 3 is dedicated to the establishment of the energy inequality and proof of existence results utilizing a semi-Galerkin approximation.
+Section 3 is dedicated to the establishment of the energy inequality and the proof of existence results utilizing a semi-Galerkin approximation.
 Section 4 focuses on demonstrating the continuous dependence of weak solutions on both initial data and boundary terms, thereby establishing the uniqueness of the weak solution.
 Moving forward to Section 5, we establish the existence of a strong solution.
-In Section 6, we analyze the behaviour of the solution in the limit as time $t\to\infty$ proving that the system converges to a steady state system provided the lifted system converges to its steady state.
-In the end, we derive some estimates on lifted operators in Section 7.